public-transport/hafas-client/readme.md

 There's [a company called HaCon](http://hacon.de) that sells [a public transport management system called HAFAS](https://de.wikipedia.org/wiki/HAFAS).
 It is [used by companies all over Europe](https://gist.github.com/derhuerst/2b7ed83bfa5f115125a5) to serve routing and departure information for apps.
 All those endpoints are similar, with the same terms and API routes, but have slightly different options, filters and enable features.

-`hafas-client` contains all logic for communicating with these, as well as serialising from and parsing to [FPTF](https://github.com/public-transport/friendly-public-transport-format).
-Endpoint-specific customisations increase the quality of the returned data.
+`hafas-client` contains all logic for communicating with these, as well as serialising from and parsing to [*Friendly Public Transport Format (FPTF)* `1.0.1`](https://github.com/public-transport/friendly-public-transport-format/blob/1.0.1/spec/readme.md).
+Endpoint-specific customisations (called "profiles" here) increase the quality of the returned data.

 ## Installing